News

 On Thursday 5 January, a large meeting was held in Verin, the new Hólar School Development Center, located at Háeyri 1 by the harbor in Sauðárkrókur.
 The purpose of the meeting was to present a 6 million ISK grant that the Ministries of Fisheries and Industry have provided to support research in the field of aquaculture, seafood processing and food processing in Sauðárkrókur and at Hólaskóli.

-In a report in Morgunblaðin last Saturday, Einar Guðfinnsson, the Minister of Fisheries, is quoted as saying that "the future is bright in Skagafjörður and the Development Center will certainly produce significant research and discoveries for the benefit of the Icelandic fishing industry."
+In a report in Morgunblaðið last Saturday, it is said by Einar Guðfinnsson, Minister of Fisheries, that "the future is bright in Skagafjörður and the Development Center will certainly be able to produce significant research and discoveries for the benefit of the Icelandic fisheries."

 IFL has for a long time operated four branches in the countryside and has therefore long focused on strengthening its research in the countryside.
 IFL has recently placed increased emphasis on strengthening co-operation with higher education institutions anywhere in the country.